The fairness of the group draw for the FIFA World Cup: Related literature

 In the case of the 1990 FIFA World Cup, \citet{Jones1990} shows that the draw was not mathematically fair.
 For example, West Germany would have been up against a South American team with a probability of 4/5 instead of 1/2---as it should have been---due to the incorrect consideration of the constraints.
 Similarly, the host Germany was likely to play in a difficult group in 2006, but other seeded teams, such as Italy, were not \citep{RathgeberRathgeber2007}.

-\citet{Guyon2015a} identifies severe shortcomings of the mechanism used for the 2014 FIFA World Cup draw such as imbalance (the eight groups are at different competitive levels), unfairness (certain teams have a greater chance to end up in a tough group), and uneven distribution (the feasible allocations are not equally likely).
-The author also presents alternative proposals to retain the practicalities of the draw but improve its outcome.
-One of them has been adopted by FIFA for the 2018 World Cup draw \citep{Guyon2018d}.
+\citet{Guyon2015a} identifies severe shortcomings of the mechanism used for the 2014 FIFA World Cup draw such as imbalance (the eight groups are at different competitive levels), unfairness (certain teams have a greater chance of ending up in a tough group), and non-uniform distribution (the feasible allocations are not equally likely).
+Indeed, there has been a substantial competitive imbalance between the historical FIFA World Cup groups \citep{LaprePalazzolo2023}.

+\citet{Guyon2014a} presents alternative proposals to retain the practicalities of the FIFA World Cup draw but improve its outcome.
+One of them can be compared to the flawed FIFA rule at \url{https://www.nytimes.com/interactive/2014/06/03/upshot/world-cup-draw-simulation.html}.

+\citet{LalienaLopez2019} develop two uniformly distributed designs for group draw with geographical restrictions that produce groups having similar or equal competitive levels. \citet{CeaDuranGuajardoSureSiebertZamorano2020} analyse the deficiencies of the 2014 FIFA World Cup draw and provide a mixed integer linear programming model to create the groups.
+The suggested method takes draw restrictions into account and aims to balance ``quality'' across the groups.

-\citet{RobertsRosenthal2022} consider the challenge of finding a group draw mechanism that follows the uniform distribution over all valid assignments but is also entertaining, practical, and transparent.
-The authors suggest two procedures for achieving this aim by using balls and bowls in a way, which is suitable for a nice television show.
+\citet{RobertsRosenthal2024} consider the challenge of finding a group draw mechanism that follows the uniform distribution over all valid assignments but is also entertaining, practical, and transparent.
+The authors suggest two procedures for achieving this aim by using balls and bowls in a way, which is suitable for a nice television show---but, in contrast to the proposals of \citet{Guyon2014a}, they use computer draws at some stage which may threaten transparency.
 Both algorithms can be tried interactively at \url{http://probability.ca/fdraw/}.

-\citet{LalienaLopez2019} develop two evenly distributed designs for the group round draw with geographical restrictions that produce groups having similar or equal competitive levels. \citet{CeaDuranGuajardoSureSiebertZamorano2020} analyse the deficiencies of the 2014 FIFA World Cup draw and provide a mixed integer linear programming model to create the groups.
-The suggested method takes into account draw restrictions and aims to balance ``quality'' across the groups.
-Finally, according to \citet{MonksHusch2009}, seeding has had a statistically significant and relatively high impact on the final standing of a team and the probability of advancing to the final rounds in the World Cups organised between 1982 and 2006.

-Other studies deal with the UEFA Champions League, the most prestigious association football club competition around the world. \citet{KlossnerBecker2013} investigate the procedure of matching the teams in the Round of 16, where eight group winners should be paired with eight runners-up.
-There are $8! = 40{,}320$ possible outcomes depending on the order of runners-up, however, clubs from the same group or country cannot face each other.
-The group constraint reduces the number of feasible solutions to $14{,}833$.
-The draw system is proved to inherently imply different probabilities for certain assignments, which are translated into more than ten thousand Euros in expected revenue due to the substantial amount of prize money.

-\citet{Kiesl2013} also verifies the uneven distribution of the draw procedure used in the Round of 16 for the 2012/13 season and gives some fair---but uninteresting to watch---mechanisms.
-It is proved by Hall's marriage theorem why a feasible assignment is guaranteed to exist.
-The relationship between this draw and Hall's marriage theorem is discussed in \citet[Section~3.6]{Haigh2019}, too.